dfinity/motoko/Building.md

  * `git tag 0.4.2 -m "Motoko 0.4.2"`
  * `git branch -f release 0.4.2`
  * `git push origin release 0.4.2`
+ * After the release, update the version number in `doc/antora.yml` to load the latest interpreter for documentation.

 The `release` branch should thus always reference the latest release commit.